 Design: Replication and Extension

 We summarized the experimental designs in Tables 4, 5, and 6.
 Studies 1, 2, and 3 in the target article were conducted separately with independent samples.
-We ran the three studies together in a single unified data collection.
+We ran the three scenarios together in a single unified data collection - Participants completed all three scenarios in random order.
 The display of scenarios and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics.

-Study 1 had one scenario with no manipulations, and all participants answered the same questions.
-In Studies 2 and 3, participants were randomly assigned to either the wastefulness or the control condition.
-All three studies were presented in random order, and participants were randomly and evenly assigned to different conditions in Studies 2 and 3.
+Scenario 1 had no manipulations, and all participants answered the same questions.
+In Scenarios 2 and 3, participants were randomly assigned to either the wastefulness or the control condition.
+All three scenarios were presented in random order, and participants were randomly and evenly assigned to different conditions in Scenarios 2 and 3.
 This unified design combining replications of several studies into a singular data collection was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Petrov et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022; Zhu & Feldman, 2023), and is especially powerful in addressing concerns about the target sample (e.g., naivety and attentiveness) when some studies replicate successfully whereas others do not, as well as in allowing for drawing inferences about links between the different studies and consistency in participants’ responding to similar decision-making paradigms.

-[Note: In case we fail to find support for the target article’s hypotheses, we will test for order effects (order as a moderator) and for effects for each study when it is displayed first.
+[Note: In case we fail to find support for the target article’s hypotheses, we will test for order effects (order as a moderator) and for effects for each scenario when it is displayed first.
 See “data analysis strategy” section below.]
 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/previewId/1d9e5f02-121f-4083-a143-79ee31ad8687/SV_6QIXLrPc6cqrWYu?Q_CHL=preview&Q_SurveyVersionID=current]

-Table 4 Study 1 (overspending): Replication and extension experimental design (one-sample proportion)
+Table 4 Scenario 1 (overspending): Replication and extension experimental design (one-sample proportion)